The Cape Takes Shape

 Cape Cod’s constant is change.
 Visitors will see dramatic coastal erosion in recent years, and maps showing how the Cape looked 10,000 years ago along with projections to 8,000 years from now.

 The Cape Cod peninsula is a dynamic and fragile area that is constantly being reshaped by water and wind.
 Living by the sea has very real consequences as a result of these changes.
 For example, Billingsgate Island off Wellfleet was a viable community in the 18th century.
-By the late 1930s or early '40s the island suffered massive erosion and all that remains island bar exposed at low tide and littered with large granite blocks and bricks.
+By the late 1930s or early 1940s, the island suffered massive erosion and all that remains is an island bar that is only exposed at low tide and is littered with large granite blocks and bricks.

 Ironically, the same destructive forces that violently move the sand from one area to another also work to create the beautiful beaches that draw vacationers to Cape Cod from across the world.